Updated: Jul 31, 2022

 Self-disclosure is present when two persons grows as they reveal private thoughts, feelings, and memories to their partner, who responds with acceptance and empathy.
-Self-disclosure is based on the foundations of trust, this encourages each partner to talk about their feelings and thoughts with openness and intensity, at times encouraging them to reveal more as their rapport stabilise in time, while being a fundamental component of healthy relationships and promotes mental and physical health, also theorists agree that intimacy increases when individuals’ vulnerable disclosures are met with your partner supportive responses.
+Self-disclosure is based on foundations of trust, it encourages each partner to talk with openness and intensity, at times encouraging them to reveal more as their rapport stabilise, while being a fundamental component of healthy relationships, it promotes mental and physical health, theorists agree that intimacy increases when individuals’ vulnerable disclosures are met with your partner supportive responses.

 Another theory is referring to Attachment styles.
 Attachment refers the way in which you relate to other people.
 Your style of attachment was formed at the very beginning of your life, during your first two years.
 If that caregiver or significant other provides us with a secure base, we feel confident in interacting with the world.
 Once established, it is a style that stays with you and plays out today, how you relate in intimate relationships and how you parent your children, it also clarifies ways that you are emotionally limited as an adult and what you need to change to improve your close relationships.

-Exploring those reactions and interactions each individual partner can change the directions of those dynamics, reflect on their behaviours, those triggers while establish a new pathway to intimacy. #intimacy #trust #lovelanguage #feelingvulnereable #emotions #relationshiptalks
+Exploring those reactions and interactions each individual partner can change the directions of those dynamics, reflect on their behaviours, while establish a new pathway to intimacy.

 Counselling for Anxiety, Depression, Trauma, Narcissistic Abuse,